-At last year's Annual General Meeting, the Shareholders approved the rolling stock option plan (the "Stock Option Plan"), authorizing the issuance of incentive stock options to eligible persons for up to an aggregate of 10% of the issued shares of the Company from time to time.
+The Stock Option Plan authorizes issuance of incentive stock options to eligible persons for up to an aggregate of 10% of the issued shares of the Company from time to time.
 There are currently 264,375,058 Common Shares of the Company issued and outstanding, and therefore the current 10% threshold is 26,437,505 Common Shares available for incentive stock option grants under the Stock Option Plan.
-The policies of the TSX Venture Exchange (the "TSXV") require the approval of the Stock Option Plan by the Shareholders on an annual basis.
+The policies of the TSXV require the approval of the Stock Option Plan by the Shareholders on an annual basis.